muggloaf/weathernow/README.md

 ## Installation and Usage
 1. Clone the repository
-2. Create a `config.js` file in the project root with your OpenWeatherMap API key:
+2. Copy `config.js.template` to `config.js` and add your OpenWeatherMap API key:
    ```javascript
    const CONFIG = {
        API_KEY: "your_openweathermap_api_key"